SolutionGuidance/psm/psm-app/userhelp/source/application.rst

 ---------------------------------------------

--  A provider, a service agent, or a state/territory Medicaid agency staffer creates and submits a new application application for a particular provider.
+-  A provider, a service agent, or a state/territory Medicaid agency staffer creates and submits a new application for a particular provider.
 (A user can save a draft application and come back later to finish and submit it.)